Student Water Prize

 University of Adelaide

 The group’s fourth year honours project explores the significance of alternative water sources, specifically stormwater and treated wastewater which are currently underutilised resources.
-The water supply industry in South Australia is at a point where there is a need for formal design procedures and methodologies.
-This project successfully created a fast and flexible modelling platform which evaluated the performance of alternative regional water supply schemes.

 Caroline Auricht, Lisa Blinco, Nina Hurr,